-Cape Sounion temple is one of Greece most famous place to be visited and there is also the incredible history behind this site.
-But it is not only about history as it offers one of the most iconic and charming sunsets, that you can’t miss it!
+Cape Sounion temple is one of Greece’s most famous places and there is also the incredible history behind this site.
+But it is not only about history, as it offers one of the most iconic and charming sunsets, that you can’t miss it!

-So, if you want to enjoy a marvellous sunset and a guide on this amazing site, then I think this tour would be for you.
+So, if you want to enjoy a marvelous sunset and a guide on this amazing site, then I think this tour would be for you.

 What to do and where to go

-This is an absolute must see.
+This is an absolute must-see.
 You simply cannot come to Athens even for a few hours and not visit Acropolis and Parthenon.
 It belongs to UNESCO World Heritage List, it’s one of the most beautiful buildings in the world and it was one of the 7 wonders of the ancient world!
-It highlights the ability of human being to create something amazing that stands through time!
-Also, bear in your mind that you can buy a special ticket package for a number of archaeological sites, which is available only at the ticket office on site, but in the near future, an online ticket would be available here.
+It highlights the ability of the human being to create something amazing that stands through time!
+Also, bear in mind that you can buy a special ticket package for a number of archaeological sites, which is available only at the ticket office on-site, but in the near future, an online ticket would be available here.
 It costs €30 and it is valid for 5 days and for the many different sites.
 More information you can find here.